 IRS.gov assistance 24/7

 IRS live telephone assistance is currently unavailable due to COVID-19.
 Normal operations will resume when possible.
 Tax help is available 24 hours a day on IRS.gov.
 The IRS website offers a variety of online tools to help taxpayers answer common tax questions.
-For example, taxpayers can search the Interactive Tax Assistant, Tax Topics, Frequently Asked Questions, and Tax Trails to get answers to common questions.
+For example, taxpayers can search the Interactive Tax Assistant, Tax Topics, and Frequently Asked Questions to get answers to common questions.
 Those who have already filed can check their refund status by visiting IRS.gov/Refunds.